mte-iisc/materials-iisc/_news/2022-12-02-seminar-elangovan.md

 Dr. S. Elangovan <br>
 OxEon Energy, LLC, North Salt Lake, UT 84009, USA<br>

-### About Speaker
-Dr. Biswas is a pyrometallurgist working with both ferrous and nonferrous systems.
-She is currently a post-doctoral researcher at Aalto University (Finland), working in the area of battery recycling.
-Previously, She completed my PhD from McMaster University (Canada), worked on slag/metal reaction kinetics in oxygen steelmaking process.
-She had also experienced on application of machine learning in process data while working at TRDDC for 2.5 years.
-She did my masters (M.Tech.) from IIT Bombay and bachelors (B.E.) from Jadavpur University.

 ### When?
 2<sup>nd</sup> December, 2022 (Friday), 11:00 AM (India Standard Time)